toolisticon/FluApiGen/README.md

 - implementing, extending and maintaining of an immutable, fluent api becomes a no-brainer

 # Restrictions
-- fluent interfaces must not contain any cycles and must be strongly hierarchically
+- backing bean interfaces must not contain any cycles and must be strongly hierarchical

 # How does it work?